ibucur/siit_shop_oop/README.md

 ### 5.4.
 PRODUCTS GET
 Get the details of a specified product.
+The prices will be returned in the specified currency if it is mentioned otherwise in the default product currency.

 **REQUEST**
 ```
-URI: /api/products/get.php?productId=1
+URI: /api/products/get.php?productId=1[&getPriceInCurrency=EUR]
 METHOD: GET
 BODY: EMPTY
 ```